danielgil/log4j/README.md

   monitorInterval => '40',
   rootLevel       => 'INFO',
   replace         => false,
+  xmllint         => true,
 }
 ```
+The `xmllint` parameter, if set to true, will install `libxml2` and use it to format the
+resulting log4j configuration file.

 #### Add Appenders ####

 The `File` appender writes to a file.
 Only `path` and `filename` are required.